MicrosoftDocs/visualstudio-docs/docs/data-tools/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio.md

   - "data-storage"
 ---
 # Windows Communication Foundation Services and WCF Data Services in Visual Studio
 Visual Studio provides tools for working with Windows Communication Foundation (WCF) and [!INCLUDE[ssAstoria](../data-tools/includes/ssastoria_md.md)], Microsoft technologies for creating distributed applications.
-This topic provides an introduction to services from a [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] perspective.
+This topic provides an introduction to services from a Visual Studio perspective.
 For the full documentation, see [WCF Data Services 4.5](/dotnet/framework/data/wcf/index).

 ## What Is WCF?
  [!INCLUDE[vsindigo](../data-tools/includes/vsindigo_md.md)] is a unified framework for creating secure, reliable, transacted, and interoperable distributed applications.
 It replaces older interprocess communication technologies such as ASMX Web services, .NET Remoting, Enterprise Services (DCOM), and MSMQ.
 WCF brings together the functionality of all those technologies under a unified programming model.
 This simplifies the experience of developing distributed applications.